stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

-But the three-- the sentence that was repeated two or three times, which I could feel you both making direct eye-contact with while you said it through a podcast, which is an impressive feat--
+But the three-- The sentence that was repeated two or three times, which I could feel you both making direct eye-contact with while you said it through a podcast, which is an impressive feat--

 #### TIM